AntonBrekke/Code-resume/README.md

 Making bezier-curves in matplotlib, with interactive points that can be dragged aorund to adjust curves.

 #### plasma_globe.py
-Simulation of a plasma-globe by solving Poissions equation numerically for the electric potential in the globe.
+Simulation of a plasma-globe by solving Poissons equation numerically for the electric potential in the globe.
+Then animate the plasma-nodes in the ball, both when globe is touched and untouched.
+Touching the globe is modelled by increasing the potential in the specific area.

 #### trebuchet.py
 Simulation of a trebuchet.
 Lagrangian of system is very complex, and I find the equations of motion by using